-It was around my eleventh or twelfth Christmas when I started finding receipts and gift bags that caused me to question.
-But hope is a powerful thing.
+Even still, hope is a powerful thing.
 Deep down, I’d convinced myself, “Maybe Mom and Dad just help Santa pull it off.”
-You might call that gullible or naive, but such is the heart of a child.
-Even now, as a father to four, I can’t rid myself of that childlike spirit and the essence of Santa Claus at Christmas.
+Call that gullible or naive, but such is the heart of a child.
+Even now, as a father to four, I can’t rid myself of that childlike spirit and the tradition of Santa Claus at Christmas.

-But as I thought about this long-standing Christmas tradition, it became curious to me that in a logical world, all of us gladly comply with such an illogical story.
-Think about this, every shopping mall in America has a guy dressed up in a red suit to facilitate this giant fabrication.
+But as I thought about this long-standing Christmas tradition, something puzzling hit me.
+In a logical world, why do we gladly comply with such an illogical story?
+Think about it.
+Every shopping mall in America has a guy dressed up in a red suit to facilitate this giant fabrication.
 Yet we gladly stand in line, take pictures, buy gifts, and tiptoe around after midnight to make it all work.

-That either makes us all crazy, or it points to something deeper.
+That either makes all of us crazy, or it points to something deeper.

 The Original Santa Claus

-St. Nicholas was a Turkish bishop, a monk, who lived around 300 AD.
-Known for his outlandish giving, especially toward children and those in need, he walked throughout the countryside greeting people with kindness and gifts.
-After his death on December 6th 343, that date became marked in his remembrance and his tradition of giving was preserved for more than 1500 years until it made its way across the Atlantic and into New York City.
+St. Nicholas was a Turkish bishop who lived around 300 AD.
+Known for his outlandish giving, especially toward children and those in need, he walked throughout the countryside greeting people with gifts.
+After his death on December 6th 343, that date became marked in remembrance of his kindness.
+For more than 1500 years his tradition of giving was preserved and finally made its way across the Atlantic to New York City.

-Unfortunately, we’re creating a world where we are conditioned to believe that blessings follow behavior—that we have to earn everything by our own effort.
-It’s not surprising that over eighty percent of professing Christians believe that “God helps those who helps themselves” is actually in the Bible.
-It isn’t.
+We’ve created a world that believes blessings follow behavior—that we have to earn everything by our own effort.
+Consequently, Santa only rewards those who are nice.
+Maybe that’s why more than eighty percent of professing Christians believe that “God helps those who helps themselves” is actually in the Bible.

 The Illogical Nature of Faith

 Faith, by definition, isn’t logical.
-And if we’re willing to press into that truth, we’ll find a whole new world open to us.
-In fact, it’s like seeing with an entirely new set of eyes.
+Yet we consistently approach our spiritual lives with our logical mind.
+Until we’re willing to get honest about that, we’ll remain stuck.
+But if we will press into that truth, we’ll find a whole new world open to us.
+Like seeing with an entirely new set of eyes.

 The cartoon of Jesus has changed over the years as religion has hijacked the story.
-Some say He didn’t exist.
-Some say it’s all a fairytale.
-Some make Him out to be a rule-bearing dictator who demands our obedience in order to gain His blessing.
-But the original truth is that God chose to be with us in the midst of our lives—a blessing because of His grace.
-It was His radical generosity that would eventually cause Him to give His life.
-And it’s our illogical faith that grants us access to His presence.
+Some say He didn’t exist, that it’s all a fairytale.
+And some say He was just a good teacher.
+Yet others make Him out to be a rule-bearing dictator who demands our obedience in order to gain His blessing.
+But the truth of Christmas is that God chose to be with us.
+And He was radically generous enough to give us His very Son.

-You see, I think it’s that same radical generosity that still captivates us.
-It’s what has caused the tradition of St. Nicholas to be preserved for all these years—it is an echo of God’s generosity.
-And it pierces us to our innermost being.
-It calls to us in that childlike heart as we lay in our beds, eyes wide open, heart racing, wondering if He really exists.
+That radical generosity is what captivates our hearts at Christmas.
+That’s precisely why the tradition of St. Nicholas has been preserved for all these years.
+It is an echo of God’s generosity.
+That type of generosity pierces us to our innermost being because it’s the kind we don’t deserve.
+It speaks to that childlike heart as we lay in our beds, eyes wide open, heart racing, wondering if it’s all true.